-As per the original movie's attempt to portray a living robot in the "real world", every part of Johnny and his brethren was built to have a specific, logical purpose behind them; this was originally a source of contention between the director and the prop designer, the latter of whom insisted on giving Johnny "eyes" to give the character a method of visually expressing emotion.
-As a result, Johnny's iconic "eyelids" were created, with the explanation that they were sun guards/camera coverings.
+As per the movie's attempt to portray a living robot in the "real world", every part of Johnny and his brethren was built to have a specific, logical purpose behind them.
+This was originally a source of contention between Director John Badham and the Robots Designer Syd Mead, the latter of whom insisted on giving Johnny "eyes" to give the character a method of visually expressing emotion.
+As a result, Johnny's iconic "eyelids" were created, with the explanation that they were sun guards and camera coverings.

-Major confusion occurred in India among fans when Hollywood movie Short Circuit was released in 1986.
-Many people who had seen the film thought that Fisher Stevens ( Who played the part of an Indian) was actually Bollywood actor Javed Jaffery.
-This was due to Javed being a splitting image of Fisher Stevens, with his beard and round eye glasses.
-Javed had just had his first release Mere Jung.
+Major confusion occurred in India among fans when this movie was released.
+Many people who had seen the film thought that Fisher Stevens (who played the part of an Indian) was actually Bollywood actor Javed Jaffrey.
+This was due to Javed being the spitting image of Fisher Stevens, with his beard and round eye glasses.
+Javed had just had his first release, Meri Jung (1985).
 In the film, he sported round eye glasses and a beard.
-When Short Circuit released in India, many thought Javed had acted in a Hollywood movie.
-It was only after Javed confirmed in interviews that another actor starred in that film that people finally knew the truth.
+When this movie released in India, many thought Javed had acted in a Hollywood movie.
+It was only after Javed confirmed in interviews that another actor starred in this movie, that people finally knew the truth.

-The Soviet T-72 tank destroyed by the robots during the testing ground demonstration at the beginning of the movie is actually a fiberglass mock up built on the chassis of a U.S. M-41 Walker Bulldog tank.
-As the movie was made during the cold war years actual Soviet equipment was not obtainable in the west.
+The Soviet T-72 tank destroyed by the robots during the testing ground demonstration at the beginning of the movie was a fiberglass mock-up built on the chassis of a U.S. M-41 Walker Bulldog tank.
+As the movie was made during the Cold War years, real Soviet equipment was not obtainable.